NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_thingy.md

     To update the modem firmware on the Thingy:91 using an external debug probe, complete the following steps:

-     1. Open nRF Connect for Desktop and launch the Programmer app.
+     1. Open nRF Connect for Desktop and launch the {{app_name}}.
 Prepare the hardware as described above if you have not done so already.
      1. Set the SWD selection switch **SW2** to **nRF91** on the Thingy:91.
      1. In the menu on the left, click **Add file** in the **FILE** section, and select **Browse**.<br/>
         A file explorer window appears.